-We use machine learning, mathematical modeling and experimental data analysis to explore how the hematologic and cardiovascular systems respond to inflammatory pressures (ischemia, infection, trauma, etc.).
+We use computational techniques and experimental analysis to explore how the hematologic and cardiovascular systems respond to acute and chronic inflammatory pressure (ischemia, infection, trauma, etc.)

 Below are some key publications in this theme (click image to access paper).
 A full list of publications can be found here.

 Some Upcoming Studies

-Agent-based modelling of red blood cell dynamics to predict emerging hematologic disease.
+Agent-based modelling of red blood cell dynamics predicts emergent hematologic disease.

 Association of red blood cell distribution width with mortality risk in hospitalized adults with SARS-CoV-2 infection.